 Through coursework and time in the TV studio, Anita honed her journalism, storytelling and technical skills.
 Along the way, she explored her profession through real-world experiences.
 With other Rider students, she attended the National Broadcasting Society convention in different U.S. cities.
 The summer prior to graduation she enrolled in a month-long media program in Urbino, Italy, with Dr. Barry Janes, a professor of communication.
 While there she created a multimedia journalism project featuring a local cheesemaker.
 Looking back, these were the building blocks that helped shape her future career.

 Following graduation, Anita started as a production assistant at Apartment Therapy Media in New York, a home and décor site offering design inspiration and tips.
-After two years her hard work had made an impression and she was promoted to producer/shooter/editor.
+She has since been promoted to video producer.

 Her days at work are varied and fun: She may create a video on unique storage solutions, caring for your plants or tips to paint a wall.
 She enjoys visualizing each project, filming it, pulling it together in the editing phase and seeing it go live on the company’s website.